ibm-cloud-docs/cephaas/sds_setup_environment.md

 {: #cli-prerequisites-setup}
 {: cli}

-Before you can use the CLI, you must install the IBM Cloud CLI and the CephaaS CLI plug-in.
+Before you can use the CLI, you must install the IBM Cloud CLI and the {{site.data.keyword.cephaas_short}} CLI plug-in.

 {{site.data.keyword.cloud_notm}} CLI is not supported on LinuxONE (s390x processor architecture).
 However, you can install the CLI on another supported platform and use it with LinuxONE (s390x processor architecture) virtual server instances.
 {: note}

 1. Install the [IBM Cloud CLI](/docs/cli?topic=cli-getting-started){: external}.
-1. Install the CephaaS CLI plug-in.
+1. Install the {{site.data.keyword.cephaas_short}} CLI plug-in `software-defined-storage`.

    ```sh
    ibmcloud plugin install software-defined-storage
    ```
    {: pre}

-   The CephaaS CLI actions use the extension `sds`.
+   The {{site.data.keyword.cephaas_short}} CLI actions also use the aliase `sds`.
 To learn how to use the CLI commands, you can run:

    ```sh
    ibmcloud sds help